AreaLayer/CoinjoinXT/README.md

    - The Taproot addresses used in the transaction hide the complexity of the script conditions, improving overall privacy.
    - Lightning Network transactions are conducted off-chain, reducing the exposure of transaction details to the public blockchain.

+In this example, Alice and Bob use CoinJoinXT with Taproot and the Lightning Network to exchange Bitcoin privately and efficiently.
+They leverage the privacy benefits of CoinJoinXT and Taproot's script flexibility, while also taking advantage of Lightning Network's off-chain capabilities for instant and cost-effective transactions.
+This combination provides them with a secure, private, and scalable way to conduct their Bitcoin exchanges.

   ## CoinjoinXT VS other implementations

+´´´
   | Feature                   | Firebolt           | Joinstr            | Joinmarket         | Whirlpool          | Wasabi Wallet      |
 |---------------------------|--------------------|--------------------|--------------------|--------------------|--------------------|
 | CoinJoin Type             | CoinJoinXT  | CoinJoin (Schnorr) | CoinJoin (Schnorr) | CoinJoin (Chaumian) | CoinJoin (Chaumian) |